BozidarButorac/Quizzes/README.md

 # Quizzes
-Combining few CSV files with grades and analysis them using Pandas
+Combining few CSV files which contain grades and analysing them using Pandas.